Blobby-Boi/ExtHang3r/README.md

 ExtHang3r is an exploit created by <a href="https://github.com/Blobby-Boi/">Blobby-Boi</a> that allows ChromeOS users to kill managed extensions after the LTMEAT patch.
 It remains unpatched in all new ChromeOS versions as of June 2024.

 ## How does it work?
 This exploit works very similar to <b>Dextensify</b>.
 The main difference being that instead of creating iframes and slowly getting rid of them, a separate popup window is created that spams iframes and refreshes them.
 After a few seconds, the popup is closed achieving similar behavior to the <b>LTMEAT Flood</b> method.
-There was a problem with this, though.
+There was a problem with this method, though.
 This hang wouldn't let you disable the extension with the file URLs switch.
-However, a solution was quickly found and it is as simple as just attempting to open any of the extension's pages (in this case, manifest.json) prior to flipping the switch.
+However, a solution was quickly found and it was as simple as just attempting to open any of the extension's pages (in this case, manifest.json) prior to flipping the switch.

 ## How do I use it?
 To use the exploit, paste the following url into your url bar.
 More detailed instructions are provided in the exploit's page.